espressif/esptool/README.md

 If using Cygwin on Windows, you have to convert the Windows-style name into an Unix-style path (`COM1` -> `/dev/ttyS0`, and so on).
 (This is not necessary if using esp-idf for ESP32 with the supplied Windows environment, this environment uses a mingw Python & pyserial which accept COM ports as-is.)

+In Linux, the current user may not have access to serial ports and a "Permission Denied" error will appear.
+On most Linux distributions, the solution is to add the user to the `dialout` group with a command like `sudo usermod -a -G dialout <USERNAME>`.
+Check your Linux distributions' documentation for more information.

 ### Baud rate

 The default esptool.py baud rate is 115200bps.
 Different rates may be set using `-b 921600` (or another baudrate of your choice).
 A default baud rate can also be specified using the `ESPTOOL_BAUD` environment variable.
 This can speed up `write_flash` and `read_flash` operations.